houseabsolute/precious/README.md

 | `exclude` | array of strings | no        | Each array member is a pattern that will be matched against potential files when `precious` is run.
 These patterns are matched in the same way patterns in a [gitignore file](https://git-scm.com/docs/gitignore).
 However, you cannot have a pattern starting with a `!` as you can in a gitignore file. |

 All other configuration is on a per-command basis.
-A command is something that either tidies (aka pretty prints or beautifies) or lints your code (or does both).
+A command is something that either tidies (aka pretty prints or beautifies), lints, or does both.
 These commands are external programs which precious will execute as needed.

-Each command should be defined in a block named something like `[commands.command-name]`.
+Each command is defined in a block named something like `[commands.command-name]`.
 Each name after the `commands.` prefix must be unique.
-You **can** have multiple commands defined for the same executable as long as each command has a unique name.
+You **can** have run the same executable differently with different commands as long as each command has a unique name.

 Commands are run in the same order as they appear in the config file.

 ### Command Invocation

-There three configuration keys for command invocation.
+There are three configuration keys for command invocation.
 All of them are optional.
 If none are specified, `precious` defaults to this:

 ```toml